 At times you may, for some reason, find that your Outlook, Hotmail or Microsoft account has been suspended.
-This usually occurs when the Hotmail team that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
-In such an eventuality, you may find that you are locked out of your own Live account, and you may see the following message, instead of your familiar Inbox.
+This usually occurs when Microsoft feels that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
+In such an eventuality, you may find that you are locked out of your own email account, and you may see the following message, instead of your familiar Inbox.

 Outlook, Hotmail or Microsoft Account Blocked

 Here you can verify that you own this account by two methods.
 You can ask Microsoft to send you a verification code by mail to your alternate email Id or SMS it to your mobile number.

-I had my account blocked today.
+I had my account blocked.
 Maybe it was because the Microsoft Store India database was compromised recently and in all its prudence, Microsoft decided to block all the mail IDs or maybe there was some other reason; I have no idea.
 But the fact remained that it was blocked!

 I opted for the Send to mobile phone option and waited.
-When I had not received the verification code for over half hour, I opted for the Send to alternate mail ID option.
+When I had not received the verification code for over a half-hour, I opted for the Send to alternate mail ID option.
 I received the verification code in a minute!
 So you may decide which option you want to go with, in case you have both of them registered.

 After you receive the verification code, enter it and click on Continue.

 In case it is not the first time your Live account has been blocked, you may receive the following message.